A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 You can also use small white rocks (or white gravel) on a pathway.
 To provide safe walking pavement, you can add slabs of contrasting colors like black.

-18. Border Plantations with white rocks
+18. Border Plantations with rocks

 The idea of using rocks as margins has already been tackled above.
 However, you can use the big rocks with some white gravel.